Behavioural Science

 Testing Choice Reduction

-1. Reduce products per category page and measure CVR
+1. Reduce products per category view (and add a default sort) — measure browse-to-PDP and CVR

-3. Add product recommendation quiz and compare CVR
+3. Add a product recommendation quiz — compare quiz-takers’ CVR against the control path

 Frequently Asked Questions